crisward/gulp-angular/README.md

 The build folder has one js file and one css file.
 The source folder has a main.coffee file which boots the app and loads the modules.

 I generally put one module per folder.
-Including the templates (in jade), and and coffee script file.
+Including the templates (in jade), and one coffee script file.
 Any css specific to the module is put into a .styl file within the module folder and is imported into the main.styl file.
 I typically name the main coffeescript file and main stylus file the same as the folder.